makrai/notes/asgari2009-univ-sentence-cluster.md

   * should contain the average embedding (therefore the average topic/concept)
   * not necessarily capture all topics of that cluster.
 But it could serve as a simple baseline
-  * we use a text summarization technique to provide a meaningful and sensible
-    * TextRank summarization framework
+  * we use a text summarization technique, the TextRank summarization framework

 # 3 dataset used in our experiments

 # 4 experimental analysis of the proposed algorithm

-in terms of detected topics, trending words in each topic cluster, and sentence representation similarity
+* in terms of detected topics, trending words in each topic cluster, and sentence representation similarity

 # 5 concluded